shrestha-ashwin/Main-Projects/README.md

         Accordion, carousel, table, pagination, and hero sections were created.

 Score: A front-end website that shows the stats of your body, and gives the user a score.
 This website is made using CSS, and the design comes from frontendmentor.

+Recipe: A recipe page that displays a simple omelette recipes with all steps listed.
+The design comes from FrontEndMentor.